jannatulshapna/Annotation/README.md

 to develop algorithms for learning from imbalanced classes in a few shot learning paradigm.
 Furthermore, we conduct a comparative study using both classical rule-based and recent deep learning state-of-the-art (SOTA) methods for automatic cell segmentation and provide them as strong baselines.
-We believe the introduction of BBBC041Seg will promote future research towards clinically applicable cell segmentation methods from microscopic examinations which can be later used for downstream tasks such as detecting hematological diseases(i.e., malaria).
+We believe the introduction of BBBC041Seg will promote future research towards clinically applicable cell segmentation methods from microscopic examinations which can be later used for downstream tasks such as detecting hematological diseases(i.e., malaria).